-At the moment class assemblies where parents are invited in to watch for years 1-6 will be suspended.
-We will need to assess this later in the year to see if we can have any.
+We will continue to hold class assemblies for the year groups who do not perform a show during the year - this will be Reception, Year 4 and Year 5.
+We will need to assess later in the year to see if we can have parents attend these.

 A reminder about our school performances - our Nativity will be performed by Y3 in December.
-At present we do not think that parents will be able to come to watch.
-We still want the children to have the experience so we are considering videoing the nativity.